 Campbell University began addressing healthcare issues in 1985 with the establishment of the nationally acclaimed School of Pharmacy, which was the first new pharmacy school founded in the United States in more than 35 years.
 In addition to offering the Doctor of Pharmacy program, the school offers undergraduate and graduate programs in clinical research and pharmaceutical sciences.
 In 2009, the name was formally changed from the School of Pharmacy to the College of Pharmacy & Health Sciences in order to provide additional health science programs, including the Physician Assistant program (2011), a Master of Public Health degree (2012), a Doctor of Physical Therapy degree (2014), and a Bachelor of Science of Nursing (2015).
-CUSOM added the Master of Science in Biomedical Sciences program (2015) and the Master of Health Professions Education degree in 2019.
+The Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) was established in 2011.